KelkooGroup/woocommerce-kelkoogroup-salestracking/README.md

-# Kelkoo Sales Tracking for Woocommerce
+# Kelkoogroup Sales Tracking for Woocommerce

 Track your orders in Kelkoo.
 - Easy set-up in settings.